 For more information on Navy Reserve programs, see the Navy Reserve section.
-You can also request more information on Navy Reserve opportunities.
+You also can request more information on Navy Reserve opportunities.

 Qualifications vary on the type of program you are applying for.
 Generally, you must:

-By law, as a member of the Reserve, you must, upon request, be granted a leave of absence to satisfy a requirement for military training.
+By law, as a member of the Reserve, you, upon request, must be granted a leave of absence to satisfy a requirement for military training.
 The Uniform Services Employment and Reemployment Rights Act requires employers to provide Reservists with time away from their jobs to perform military duty.
 However, you must notify your employer that you intend to take military leave.
 You must be reemployed after completion of your military duty and return to your job within a reasonable time.
 You must be treated as though you had never left employment, including scheduled pay raises, promotions or credit for longevity or vacation.
 Your employer only has to hold a job open for 60 months if you accept voluntary orders.
-For additional information, see the Navy Reserve Home Page.
+For additional information, see the Navy Reserve home page.